hamish-stobo/roomie/README.md

 - I want to be able to create an account
 - I want to be able to login to an account that I have created
-- I want to be able to see a list of available rooms for rent Register interest
+- I want to be able to see a list of available rooms for rent
+- I want to be able to show i am interested in a listing Register interest
 ---
 # As a Lister